weso/hercules-sync/docs/Arc42 Template in Markdown.md

 ### Continuous integration
 In the module repository we follow continuous integration practices in order to fulfill some of the non-functional requirements that need to be met.
 Before a new version of the module is pushed to the repository, a Travis build is launched where all the tests are executed.
 In order to be able to upload new changed to the master branch all tests need to pass, and both code coverage and quality returned by Codecov and Codacy must not drop below a given threshold.

+### Style guides
+The main coding standard that was followed was the [PEP 8](https://www.python.org/dev/peps/pep-0008/) Python style guide.
+This standard specifies how code written in Python should be formatted (number of characters per line, import formats...) and is widely adopted in the community.

+In order to document the code there are also several formatting styles that can be used.
+In our case, we opted to use the [numpy docstring style](https://numpydoc.readthedocs.io/en/latest/format.html) due to the readability it provides when compared to other alternatives.

 ## Design Decisions

 ### Adapter pattern: Changing the triple-store implementation